clio-janelia/clio_website/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+In order to get the authorization system working you must edit your /etc/hosts file *(C:\windows\system32\drivers\etc\hosts on windows)* to alias `clio-dev.janelia.org` to `127.0.0.1`.
+This is to make sure that the redirect urls match those expected by the google oauth system.

 ### `npm test`